Writer & Theatre Artist

 Contact me to book a reading, a workshop with youth or adults, or dramaturgy.
 I’m a proud member of Playwrights Guild of Canada, The Writers Union of Canada and Literary Managers & Dramaturgs of the Americas.
 I also offer writing workshops including with the Yukon Artist in the School program.
 With the Yukon Words team, I’m helping to develop programming to support and celebrate word arts in the Yukon and beyond.

 Such a Lovely Afternoon is a dazzling debut collection from award-winning Yukon writer Patti Flather.
 A feisty young tomboy grapples with gender roles with sometimes hilarious results, a refugee single dad struggles for dignity in his northern community, and a malfunctioning compost toilet and wacky neighbours upturn a woman’s island cabin life, among other tales.

 Against vivid landscapes from Canada’s West Coast to Hong Kong to the Yukon, Flather reveals poignant beauty, compassion and humour in everyday lives, with characters searching for identity and belonging, delving into their resilience and humanity.

-Join me for this four-part personal podcast.
+Coming soon: Join me for this four-part personal podcast.
 I’m a settler in Canada today because of the 1918 flu pandemic that broke my great grandmother’s heart.
 I become a grandma during this pandemic, stitching the corners of my story-quilt to here, now, tomorrow.
 Our journey together on this earth.